Interested in working in/with the Culpepper lab? Please read this before emailing Prof. Culpepper.

 Research - The Science and Practical Application of Machine and Instrument Design

 There comes a point in all hardware technology where the state-of-the-art can’t handle emerging applications.
-Forward motion requires creativity and invention to generate fundamentally new ideas.
-These ideas must be rapidly made practical and useful via a rigorous combination of advanced machine design science, applied engineering research, manufacturing practice and financial considerations, and application.
-That is what we enable.
+Forward motion requires creativity + invention to generate fundamentally new ideas.
+These ideas must rapidly be made practical and useful via a rigorous combination of advanced machine design science, applied engineering research, manufacturing practice, financial considerations, and elbow grease/application.
+That is what we do.

 People come to us when you can’t buy it, and nobody knows how to “build and make it work.”
 Then we: